voschezang/coding-handbook/collaboration/scrum-guide.md

 ## Values

 Scrum values people over processes.
-It advocates for the following values:
+It advocates for the following values (FROCC):

-- **Commitment**.
-Set realistic goals and try to achieve them as a team.
 - **Focus** on the current sprint and work together as a team.
+- **Respect** each other.
 - **Openness** towards stakeholders and towards each other.
 Transparency is vital for learning.
-- **Respect** each other.
+- **Commitment**.
+Set realistic goals and try to achieve them as a team.
 - **Courage** to work on tough problems rather than blindly following traditional practices.

 Teams should discover themselves how they can apply these values in practice, in their organization.